 Credit risk is the risk that one party to a financial instrument will fail to fulfill an obligation and cause the other party to incur a financial loss.
 The Company's cash and cash equivalents, accounts receivable and prepaids and deposits are exposed to credit risk.
 The Company has assessed the credit risk on its cash and cash equivalents as low as its funds are held in highly rated Canadian financial institutions.
-Management deems the credit risk associated with sales tax receivable and prepaids and deposits to be at an acceptable level.
+Management deems the credit risk associated with other receivables and deposits to be at an acceptable level.